-- 1. Select File-New from the menu.

-- The New Project dialog appears.

-- 2. Select the Normal template and click OK.
+- 1. Select File-New from the menu. - 2.
+In the New Project File dialog box, enter Tutorial9 in the Name field. - 3.
+Select the Normal template from the template list and click OK..

 Creating a Drum Map

 Drum maps allow you to map note pitches from the same track to different output devices, either hardware or software.